Thursday, March 31, 2005

 Well, that and the fact that they look cool, which is the real reason so many people are enamored of them.

-A lot of folks have watched a lot of stargate (they use the FN-P90 PDW which isnt exactly a bullpup, but follows the same concept), and they do jsut look kind of futuristic.
+A lot of folks have watched a lot of stargate (or played a lot of stealth shooter video games).
+They use the FN-P90 PDW which isn't exactly a bullpup, but follows a similar concept; and they do just look kind of futuristic.

 The Steyr AUG was designed in 1976, and it still looks like a space gun: